datastax/cassandra-data-migrator/README.md

 # Steps for Data-Migration:

+> :warning: Note that Version 4 of the tool is not backward-compatible with .properties files created in previous versions, and that package names have changed.

-1. `sparkConf.properties` file needs to be configured as applicable for the environment
+1. `sparkConf.properties` file needs to be configured as applicable for the environment.
+Parameter descriptions and defaults are described in the file.
    > A sample Spark conf file configuration can be [found here](./src/resources/sparkConf.properties)
 2. Place the conf file where it can be accessed while running the job via spark-submit.
 3. Run the below job using `spark-submit` command as shown below: